 You’ll capture what’s real.

-Social media is great for sharing photos and keeping a timeline of events, staying connected with family and friends and staying up to date on current events.
+Social media is great for sharing photos and keeping a timeline of events, staying connected with family and friends, and staying up to date on current events.
 But a picture is just a picture and the only person who knows the thousands of words it says is the person who took it.
 Looking back through my Instagram, I see a picture from the top of a mountain I hiked on a lovely autumn day.
-I remember how it took almost a whole day to do, I remember the drive and being blown away by the scenery, but when I look back at my journal and what I was thinking… I was a mental mess that day.
+I remember how it took almost a whole day to do, I remember the drive and being blown away by the scenery, but when I look back at my journal and what I thought I was a mental mess that day.
 My mind was plagued with doubt about big decisions and a relationship I felt I needed to end.

 The juxtaposition between these two sources of memories says so much about these modern times.

 What is portrayed through social media is only that, a portrayal.
 Someone may look like they have the perfect life because you see the sunsets and the fancy dinner dates from just the right angle, but there is always more going on outside the frame and underneath the filters.
-I think it’s important to make sure you’re not comparing your life to anyone else’s.
+I think it’s essential to make sure you’re not comparing your life to anyone else’s.

 The best and worst memories of my life don’t make it to social media.